lilgigs/jsr-Final-Project/README.md

 ### Approach

- * I wanted to create a way to assign quests by category and visually show quests at table.
+ * I wanted to create a way to assign quests by category and visually show guests at table.
 	* I didn't quite get to the visual goal that I wanted.
  * I thought firebase would be best because it is an easy API to get up and running.